ocaml-gospel/gospel/doc/getting-started.rst

   (*@ model capacity: int
       model contents: 'a set *)

-Notice that documentation comments and Gospel specification can coexist, and even often help understand each other!
+Notice that documentation comments and Gospel specifications can coexist and even often help understand each other!
 However, for the sake of brevity, we will omit them in the rest of this section.

-One may also note that the capacity must be positive, and number of values in the ``contents`` set may not exceed ``capacity``.
-Those is a type invariants:
+One may also note that the capacity must be positive, and the number of values in the ``contents`` set may not exceed ``capacity``.
+Those are type invariants:

 .. code-block::
    :emphasize-lines: 4,5